 Long-term disability insurance (LTD) is an insurance policy that protects an employee from loss of income in the event that he or she is unable to work due to illness, injury, or accident for a long period of time.
 This can devastate a family financially without the safety net provided by a long-term disability insurance policy.

 Long-term disability insurance does not provide insurance for work-related accidents or injuries that are covered by workers' compensation insurance.
 But, they do cover an employee in the event of a personal accident such as a car accident or a fall.

 However, long-term disability insurance ensures that an employee will still receive a percentage of their income if they cannot work due to sickness or a disabling injury.
-Long-term disability insurance is an important protection for employees when the U.S. Census Bureau estimates that an employee has a one in five chance of becoming disabled.
+Long-term disability insurance is an important protection for employees.

 Why Employers Should Offer Long-Term Disability Insurance for Employees